SandersKM/PsycStatsWorkbook/README.md

 a) Make a frequency table using the variable "happy"

 b) The numeric scale won't mean much to readers.
-Change the labels; see Question 5.b for help.
+Change the labels again; see Question 5.b for help.

 c) How many participants said that they were not at all happy?